Finding Paradise: Plot

 Faye's true identity is that of an imaginary friend that a young Colin created by writing about her in a green book he kept with him his whole life.
 Because of the vivid detail Colin had written her with, Faye was able to manifest as an actual girl in his memories.
 As an extension of Colin's own mind, Faye had been observing the doctors throughout their investigation.
 When Faye overhears the doctors talking about erasing her, she exploits imperfections in Watts' modified machine to seize control.
 She locks Watts out of the memories, so he has to fight her in the machine while Rosalene, having escaped Faye earlier, administers sedatives to Colin in the real world.
-With Faye temporarily subdued, the doctors are then able to access the last memory: in Colin's early adulthood, he finally lets go of Faye and stops writing about her in his book.
+With Faye temporarily subdued, the doctors are then able to access the last memory: In Colin's early adulthood, he finally lets go of Faye and stops writing about her in his book.
 Before saying goodbye, Faye promises to come back one more time at the end of Colin's life to hear his stories.
-It's implied that Faye is Colin's interpretation of the bird from A Bird Story, as she is given wings and Colin refers to her as his first real friend, one whom he had said goodbye to a long time ago.
+It is implied that Faye is Colin's interpretation of the bird from A Bird Story, as she is given wings and Colin refers to her as his first real friend, one whom he had said goodbye to a long time ago.

 However, as a result of the efforts to weaken Faye, Colin's condition rapidly deteriorates, and the doctors no longer have the time to modify his memories without risking themselves.
 Watts comes to the conclusion that Colin's misery was induced by FOMO after learning of Sigmund's tech, which in turn caused him to be unable to face Faye.
 Watts then convinces Rosalene that they should give full control of the machine to Faye to create a fast solution for Colin's wish.
 The doctors leave, and Faye erases Sigmund Corp. from Colin's memories.
 This creates a life where Colin never asked for their services, leaving his life as is and allowing him to live out his last few years with his family without any animosity.
 In his final moments, Colin looks across the balcony as he did as a child, and Faye appears once more as promised.
 She asks if Colin still has regrets.
 Colin admits he still has plenty, but firmly states that he is happy with what his family and his life have given him.
 Satisfied, Faye bids farewell, and Colin thanks Faye for having always been there with him.
 Colin walks back inside and kisses a sleeping Sofia one last time before flatlining.
-In the real world, Watts gives Sofia Colin's green book, and unveils Colin's writings to her.
+In the real world, Watts gives Colin's green book to Sofia and unveils Colin's writings to her.